-Increasing staffs’ practice skills and capabilities while supporting families
+Increasing staffs’ practice skills while supporting families

 News, Prevention & Strengthening | Posted April 8, 2020

-Increasing staffs’ practice skills and capabilities while supporting families
+Increasing staffs’ practice skills while supporting families

 Common Elements is being trialled with practitioners in OzChild’s family services and foster care teams in Frankston and within just a few short weeks more harmonious environments are being achieved in households where communication would often result in conflict.